rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

     storage.fips-mode-rchecksum: on
     performance.client-io-threads: off

-To set an option for a volume, use the **set** keyword, as follows:
+To set an option for a volume, use the **set** keyword as follows:

     gluster volume set gvol0 performance.write-behind off
     volume set: success

-To clear an option to a volume back to the default, use the **reset** keyword, as follows:
+To clear an option to a volume back to the default, use the **reset** keyword as follows:

     gluster volume reset gvol0 performance.read-ahead
     volume reset: success: reset volume successful